 Rakuten has phone support with limited email support.

 Rakuten is a good choice for large businesses that want an alternative to FedEx.
 They offer a slightly more personal touch because they aren’t as large as FedEx.

-Fulfyld is a newer 3PL with a focus on ecommerce fulfillment to help you fulfill orders in a cost-effective manner.
+Fulfyld is a newer 3PL with a focus on ecommerce fulfilment to help you fulfil orders in a cost-effective manner.

 Fulfyld has just one location in the US in Alabama.

 Like most third-party logistics companies, the software is fairly easy to use and integrates with your ecommerce platform.

 Fulfyld is still relatively new, so their partner network is limited.
 With their focus on small businesses, they still need time to work with potential partners.

 Discounts are available for different carriers like FedEx, UPS, USPS, and a few other carriers.